rootkovska/rootkovska.github.io/README.md

 permalink: index.html
 ---

-Welcome to my git-based (not necessarily GitHub-based!), distributed-friendly, liberated, and integrity-protected blog and website!
+Welcome to my git-based (not necessarily GitHub-based!), decentralization-friendly, liberated, and integrity-protected blog and website!

 About Me